Summer Triangle 2026: How to Find Vega, Deneb & Altair

 The Summer Triangle: bottom line

-The Summer Triangle is an asterism that shines nearly overhead in the evening sky during summer nights in the Northern Hemisphere and in the winter months in the Southern Hemisphere.
-It’s formed by the bright stars Deneb, Vega, and Altair from three different constellations, and also crosses two smaller constellations.
+The Summer Triangle is an asterism that shines high in the evening sky during summer nights in the Northern Hemisphere and appears low above the northern horizon during winter months in the Southern Hemisphere.
+It’s formed by the bright stars Deneb, Vega, and Altair from three different constellations.
+The area inside the triangle also contains the small constellations Sagitta and Vulpecula.
 The Summer Triangle is huge: from Vega to Altair, it measures 34 degrees, or about one-fifth of the sky's dome!
 The easiest way to find this prominent star pattern in the sky is to use the Sky Tonight astronomy app.